raesoer/cloudops-take-home-assignment/README.md

 # CloudOps Take Home Assignment
 This is a public repo that contains a take-home assignment for prospective CloudOps positions.
-Start by forking this repo and create a pull request when you are ready to present your solution!
+Start by forking this repo and create a pull request to your forked repo when you are ready to present your solution!

 This take home assignment presents a real-world challenge that is to be solved as part of the interview process.